salwil/effective_sw_testing_hs22/labAssignment3/quality/README.md

 4. Have a look at the `CardValidatorTest`
    a) In what terms is the `playing_card_with_not_active_turn_throws_error` test a good test and where do you see potential for improval?
    b) Would it make sense to convert this test into a unittest?
 Justify your answer.
-5. `RoundTest`
-   a) How could this test class be improved?
-   b)
-6. How could the class under test be redesigned to make testing easier?
-7. Do you see potential code quality issues that could lead to decreased code quality when the test further evolves?
-8. What is the purpose of the classes in the util folder?
-In what terms do they contribute better test code quality?

 Write your answers in a `answer.md` file that you put in this folder.